NBIS Iron Condor Strategy

 What is a iron condor on NBIS?

 A iron condor on NBIS is the iron condor strategy applied to NBIS (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With NBIS stock trading near $262.16, the strikes shown on this page are snapped to the nearest listed NBIS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NBIS stock at $273.22 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed NBIS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are NBIS iron condor max profit and max loss calculated?